-It is estimated that more than 3.5 million Americans live with autism spectrum disorder (ASD).
-Within the range of ASD, one person may have a high level of intelligence but not have the basic social skills required to navigate everyday life.
+April is National Autism Awareness Month.
+Within the range of the Autism Spectrum Disorder (ASD), one person may have a high level of intelligence but not have the basic social skills required to navigate everyday life.
 In contrast, another person may have delayed learning of language skills.
 Overall, ASD affects each individual differently with a range of symptoms occurring at varying intensities from mild to severe in relation to social and communication skills.

 Today, employers are increasingly finding that individuals with ASD are productive employees who have specialized skills, detail oriented, and excel at meeting deadlines.
 The support of families often help play a critical role to establish that healthy foundation.
 The following resources are listed to increase awareness on how providing the proper support, people with ASD can find meaningful work while employers also benefit from their unique skills in the workplace.